Reading Time: 8 minutes

 - Is this the sort of page you’d want to bookmark, share with a friend, or recommend?

 - Does this article have an excessive amount of ads that distract from or interfere with the main content?
 Would you expect to see this article in a printed magazine, encyclopedia or book?

 - Are the articles short, unsubstantial, or otherwise lacking in helpful specifics?

 - Are the pages produced with great care and attention to detail vs. less attention to detail?

 - Would users complain when they see pages from this site?

-Keep these points in mind when creating content for and managing your website.
+Keep these SEO tips in mind when creating content for and managing your website.

 Is it a website that you would enjoy visiting?

 Next week we will share Part 2 of our Ten SEO Tips To Optimise Your Website.
-In the meantime you can browse our other SEO-related articles here, or check out our Introduction to SEO Best Practices course (in Adelaide) here.
+In the meantime, you can browse our other SEO-related articles here, or check out our Introduction to SEO Best Practices training workshop (in Adelaide) here.

 Don’t miss our next post!
 Subscribe to receive a monthly summary of new posts here.